How to Leverage an fTLD Domain:

 The email authentication protocols are complex.
 While this section provides a basic overview and some examples, there are resources available to learn more about SPF, DKIM and DMARC.
 This section provides links to some of the available sources of information on the three protocols.

-Registrants are reminded that the development of DMARC, SPF and DKIM has been very dynamic.
-The online resources in the previous section should be considered authoritative.
-However, in this section, fTLD provides an example of what is needed to build a SPF policy record to meet the requirement.
-Registrants in an fTLD Domain zone are required to have a SPF or a DKIM record.
-Similar to the DNSSEC resource records noted earlier in this guide, a SPF record is a resource record that identifies which mail servers are permitted to send email on behalf of your domain.
+In this section, fTLD provides an example for illustration purposes of what is needed to build an SPF policy record to meet the requirement.
+Registrants in an fTLD Domain zone are required to have an SPF or DKIM record.
+Similar to the DNSSEC resource records noted earlier in this guide, an SPF record is a resource record that identifies which mail servers are permitted to send email on behalf of your domain.

 For example, suppose that your domain example.bank uses your internal mail server.
 You create an SPF record that identifies your internal mail server (suppose it is mail.example.bank) as the authorized mail servers for your domain.
 When a recipient’s mail server receives a message from customerservice@ example.bank, it can check the SPF record for example.bank to determine whether it is a valid message.
 If the message comes from a server other than your internal mail servers listed in the SPF record, the recipient’s mail server can reject it as spam.
 It’s perfectly possible to have an SPF record that authorizes more than one domain as the legitimate server for your outbound email.